asreview/asreview/docs/source/server/configuration.rst

 is possible to run the application on a server with or without authentication.
 The latter is the default option.
 This page describes how to configure the ASReview LAB application to run on a server with authentication enabled.
-With authentication enabled, users can to run their projects in their own separate workspaces.
-Authentication requires the storage of user accounts and link these accounts to projects.
-Currently we are using a SQLite database (asreview.development.sqlite or asreview.production.sqlite) in the ASReview projects folder to store that information.
+With authentication enabled, users can run their projects in their own separate workspaces.
+Authentication requires the storage of user accounts and links these accounts to projects.
+Currently, we are using a SQLite database (asreview.development.sqlite or asreview.production.sqlite) in the ASReview projects folder to store that information.

 Getting started
 ---------------

-To configure the authentication in more detail we need to create a TOML file that contains all relevant authentication parameters.
+To configure the authentication in more detail, we need to create a TOML file that contains all relevant authentication parameters.
 The parameters in that TOML file will override parameters that were passed in the CLI.
-Below is an example of a TOML file (extension `.toml`) that enables authentication and OAuth with Github, Orcid and Google.
+Below is an example of a TOML file (extension `.toml`) that enables authentication and OAuth with GitHub, ORCID, and Google.
 It also enables email verification and allows users to create their own accounts.
 The email server is configured to confirm new accounts and to allow users to retrieve a new password if they forget it.
-The TOML file also contains the necessary parameters to run the application in a secure way (https).
+The TOML file also contains the necessary parameters to run the application in a secure way (HTTPS).

 .. code-block::  toml